 Our son left for college last fall, then dropped out and moved back home weeks into the second semester.
 Leaving college had an unexpected effect on my son— it humbled him.
 It also forced him to grow up.
 He’s now living on his own and working two jobs.
 And, I’m pleased to say, he bought his own car.

 I don’t regret making him wait an extra year to get his license—he was too immature.
-He could have posed a danger to himself and other drivers.
+By driving at 16, he could have posed a danger to himself and other drivers.
 But I do believe it was a mistake that we didn’t make him pay for his first vehicle.
 I thought I was doing the right thing, but in hindsight I can see that teenagers value and respect something more if they earn it themselves.

 The person who may suffer most because of all this, I’m afraid, is our 10-year-old son.
 Because there’s absolutely no way that kid’s going to get a driver’s license before he turns 18.